dougblack/dougblack.io/markdown/zsh-vi-mode.md

 ## Attach The Widgets

-We have a working function, but how do we register it to `zle`.
+We have a working function, but how do we register with `zle`?
 You'll notice our function is named `zle-line-init` and `zle-keymap-select`.
 As previously discussed, these are also the names of two important widgets that get triggered when moving between Vim modes.
 So, to make our new widget respond to the correct Vim mode we have to add these widgets to